siplasplas/cli-cmd/README.md

 especially in CLI tools modeled after `gcc`.
 To support this expectation, the library defines `--help` in ways:

-- alone or hve parameter --all
+- alone or with the parameter --all
 - after command : gives help for this command
 - before command : gives help for this command